listlessbird/poland-ai-ts-workshop/exercises/05-evals/05.4-integrating-into-a-system/explainer/readme.md

 So far, we've seen what evals are, but we haven't really seen them connected to production code.

-Just like in a production system, you need to think about making that system testable.
+In a traditional production system, you need to think about making that system testable.
 In an AI-powered application, you need to think about making your system evaluatable.

 In other words, you need to extract out the parts of your system that are going to be evaluated.